 Selecting the right recommenders is a very important part of the application process.
 It can be tempting to select the person with the most prestigious resume or the easiest person to discuss your business school plans with.
 Personal MBA Coach encourages you instead to carefully weigh your options and choose recommenders who know you best, can write great letters and can compare you to other applicants (more on this here).

 Once you have selected the right person, you also have to prepare them carefully.
 We often hear of candidates who ask someone to write the letter, ensure it gets submitted and call it a day.
 This can be a big mistake!
-Your role in the LOR process should be much more involved than this, so do not plan on leaving LOR preparation until right before MBA round 2 deadlines.
-Read our tips on preparing your recommenders to learn more.
+Your role in the LOR process should be much more involved than this, so do not leave LOR preparation until right before MBA round 1 deadlines.
+Watch this video for more tips:

 5) Customize your MBA resume